 A lot of us have been doing this writing thing for a while, but really we are just getting started.
 If we follow the path of persistence, the best is yet to come.
 It’s as simple as A = C, Aristotle might say.

 Photo by Rachel Elaine, Creative Commons license via Flickr.
-Post by Charity Singleton Craig, co-author of On Being a Writer: 12 Simple Habits for a Writing Life that Lasts.
+Post by Charity Singleton Craig, author of The Art of the Essay: From Ordinary Life to Extraordinary Words.